-- A preliminary scoring document will be distributed to each grantee for review that will include data on each project's performance on each scoring criteria and the related score. - All grantees will have five (5) days to submit questions and appeals regarding performance data and/or scoring. - Written appeals should be submitted to through the openingdoorsoffairfieldcounty@gmail.com email address, with the Subject line "Appeal of 2018 Scoring - [Project Grant #] - [Agency Name]" - o Grantees should use the form provided by the CoC to submit an appeal. - Performance data and related scoring adjustments that need to be made based upon data or calculation errors will be corrected by ODFC staff or their consultants (DMA), with the grantee notified about any correction(s) made as quickly as possible. - If the grantee raises an issue that must be addressed through an exception to the scoring policies as described in the 2018 Renewal Project Scoring Standards, the grantee's written appeal will be reviewed by the Funding Oversight Subcommittee. - The Funding Oversight Subcommittee will evaluate all written appeals submitted and make a recommendation to the Non-Conflicted Members of the Coordinating Council regarding whether each appeal is granted or denied. - The Non-Conflicted Members of the Coordinating Council will review Funding Oversight Subcommittee recommendations and, upon resolution of any remaining issues, vote to approve and adopt decisions. - DMA/ODFC staff will adjust performance data and scores based on the disposition of each appeal. - Grantees will be informed by email communication about the disposition of their written appeal by DMA/ODFC staff. - Final scoring that incorporates appeal decisions will be determined and released per the "2018 Renewal Project Evaluation and Scoring Policy" stated earlier in this document.
+- A preliminary scoring document will be distributed to each grantee for review that will include data on each project's performance on each scoring criteria and the related score. - All grantees will have three (3) to five (5) business days to submit questions and appeals regarding performance data and/or scoring. - Written appeals should be submitted as directed by the CoC.
+Grantees should use the form(s) provided by the CoC to submit an appeal. - Only one agency will be able to submit an appeal for each project.
+This agency may be the grantee or a subrecipient.
+Grantees and subrecipients are expected to coordinate and determine which agency will submit the appeal.
+If two or more appeal forms for the same project are submitted, the appeals will be rejected and the agencies involved will be asked to re-submit a single appeal form for the project. - Performance data and related scoring adjustments that need to be made based upon data or calculation errors will be corrected by ODFC staff or their consultants (DMA), with the grantee notified about any correction(s) made as quickly as possible. - If the grantee raises an issue that must be addressed through an exception to the scoring policies as described in the 2019 Renewal Project Scoring Standards, the grantee's written appeal will be reviewed by the Funding Oversight Subcommittee.

+- The Funding Oversight Subcommittee will evaluate all written appeals submitted and make a recommendation to the Non-Conflicted Members of the Coordinating Council regarding whether each appeal is granted or denied. - The Non-Conflicted Members of the Coordinating Council will review Funding Oversight Subcommittee recommendations and, upon resolution of any remaining issues, vote to approve and adopt decisions. - DMA/ODFC staff will adjust performance data and scores based on the disposition of each appeal. - Grantees will be informed by email communication about the disposition of their written appeal by DMA/ODFC staff. - Final scoring that incorporates appeal decisions will be determined and released per the "2019 Renewal Project Evaluation and Scoring Policy" stated earlier in this document.

-2018 Renewal Project Reallocation
+2019 Renewal Project Reallocation

-As stated earlier in this document, ODFC/CT-503 CoC will use project evaluation and scoring to determine which projects should be allocated funds under the FY18 CoC NOFA Competition.
+As stated earlier in this document, ODFC/CT-503 CoC will use project evaluation and scoring to determine which projects should be allocated funds under the FY19 CoC NOFA Competition.
 ODFC/CT-503 will employ a reallocation policy aimed at the following: